Least poorwill

 The least poorwill or least pauraque (Siphonorhis brewsteri) is a species of nightjar in the family Caprimulgidae, and the only confirmed extant species of its genus.
 It is endemic to the island of Hispaniola, which is shared by the Dominican Republic and Haiti.

 Taxonomy and systematics

-The least poorwill was previously considered conspecific with the Jamaican poorwill (Siphonorhis americana), which is now believed to be extinct.
+The least poorwill was previously considered conspecific with the Jamaican poorwill (Siphonorhis americana), which is believed to be possibly extinct.
 It has two subspecies, the nominate S. b. brewsteri and S. b. gonavensis.

 Description

 The least poorwill is 17 to 21.5 cm long.
 The nominate subspecies' upperparts are grayish brown with blackish streaks and the folded wing shows bold white spots.
 It has a wide buff collar on the hindneck.
 The breast is dark brown with white spots and the belly white with brown bars and vermiculation.
 All but the central tail feathers have narrow pale tips, white in the male and buff in the female.
 S. b. gonavensis is thought to be smaller and paler overall.